 What is Pronation and Supination?

-Learn how to identify Pronation and Supination and then choose the right shoes to support your foot type.
+Identify over pronation and supination and choose the right shoes to support your foot type.

 “A unique set of actions and reactions that your foot performs while in motion to support, cushion and balance your body.”